Menu

 Top tips for a good start to the day...

 • Consider how long it takes to get to school if the weather is bad or if there are road works.
-Allow plenty of time to get to school before 8.50 am.
+Allow plenty of time to get your child into class before 8.50 am.

 • If you struggle to get your child to school on time each day could you ask another parent, that you trust and can rely on, to bring your child to school?